Mountain Biking in Morzine

 If you are used to riding trail centres in the UK, you will be familiar with the difficulty ratings.
 But usually here in the Alps, a downhill green is similar in difficulty to the blue run at Llandegla.

-The trails here are accessed by the lift system.
-You will need a lift pass which is purchased in Morzine village at the Pleney Gondola or Super Morzine telecabine.
+The trails here are accessed by the lift system so you will need a lift pass.
 The lifts make the man made downhill runs very accessible from Morzine and they are seriously good fun.
 Some are laden with berms, jumps, drops, rocks and roots and some are relatively smooth and undulating.

 If you are a first time mountain biker in Morzine we recommend trying a green run first so you can gauge what you are letting yourself in for.
 In the past Les Gets was a good starting point, but the runs tend to get very bumpy (think riding down a staircase).
 So first timers should head up the Super Morzine side of the valley.
 From the top of the Zore lift, there are two new green runs to get your legs in.
 Do those once or twice, then hit the blues and reds straight away!